Pastoral Narrative Therapy Course

 HEAL, GROW, THRIVE while learning to help others do the same through pastoral narrative practices – a story approach to not just counselling but life and relationships.

-The learning journey empowers students to facilitate healing, growth, or to help people thrive.
-It teaches couneslling from a pastoral narrative perspective where the purpose can either simply be an incredible personal growth journey, or a counselling practice (professional or community settings).
+The learning journey empowers students to facilitate healing, growth, or to help people do more than just survive.
+It teaches counselling from a pastoral narrative perspective where the purpose can either simply be an impactful personal growth journey, or a counselling practice (professional or community settings).
 Although, pastoral narrative practices are applicable far wider that counselling (including work contexts, other forms of helping like coaching, parenting and more).

 Yes, this programme is for everyone!
 It is for the parent, teacher, manager or leader, mentor, hair dresser.
 Have a look at our photos of previous groups in different areas.
 Join our family.